Rymdsnigel/thesis-demo/README.md

 Running the server and two clients using script
 ------------

-There is a included BASH-script to run a server and 2 clients
+There is a included BASH-script to run a server and 2 clients.

     ./testrun_2clients.sh

 Depencencies